-The goal of this project is the synchronisation of relative chronologies and modern stratigraphic excavations along the Levantine coast (Israel, Lebanon and Syria) from the period of the Middle and early Late Bronze Age (c.
-1950–1450 BC) with the relative chronology and stratigraphy of Tell el-Dabʿa, thus embedding them in the framework of the historical chronology of Egypt.
-In addition to the existing historical texts, scientific results such as C14 dates and pumice analyses will be incorporated.
+The goal of this project is the synchronisation of relative chronologies and modern stratigraphic excavations along the Levantine coast (Israel, Lebanon and Syria) from the period of the Middle and Early Late Bronze Age (ca. 1950–1450 BC) with the relative chronology and stratigraphy of Tell el-Dabʿa, thus embedding them in the framework of the historical chronology of Egypt.
+In addition to the existing historical texts, scientific results such as 14C dates and pumice analyses will be incorporated.

 Whenever possible, the comparative studies will be carried out on site of the respective excavations in coordination with the excavators and specialists.
 Special attention will be paid to the occurrence of Egyptian ceramics in the Levant, which so far either have been ignored or not identified as such.